 Eleven feedback loops, two clusters, one architecture.
-The five loops of Cluster A produce delivery failure.
-The six loops of Cluster B protect that failure from every corrective mechanism the system has been given.
-The diagram below shows how.
+The five loops of Cluster A produce the delivery failure.
+The six loops of Cluster B make sure it is never fixed — they intercept every corrective mechanism the system was given before it can reach the first five.
+The diagram below shows how the two clusters lock together.

 The Missing Thermostat